 Research in the Reiher group is devoted to general theoretical chemistry.
 The main focus is on the development of theory and algorithms for the calculation of electronic structures based on the first principles of quantum mechanics.

 Markus Reiher received the 2004 Award of the 'Arbeitsgemeinschaft Deutscher Universitätsprofessoren fuer Chemie' (ADUC Jahrespreis 2004), the Emmy-Noether-Habilitationspreis 2003 of the University of Erlangen, in 2005 the Dozentenstipendium of the Fonds der Chemischen Industrie, and, in 2010, the Golden Owl for Best Teaching Award by VSETH as well as the OYGA Lectureship of the Lise Meitner – Minerva Center for Computational Quantum Chemistry, Jerusalem.
-He delivered the Löwdin Lecture in Uppsala (2018), the Credit Suisse Award for Best Teaching (2018), the Kapuy Lecture in Budapest (2019), the CREATE Lecture in Physical Chemistry at the Polish Academy of Sciences in Warsaw (2020).
+He delivered the Löwdin Lecture in Uppsala (2018), was awarded the Credit Suisse Award for Best Teaching (2018), and delivered the Kapuy Lecture in Budapest (2019) and the CREATE Lecture in Physical Chemistry at the Polish Academy of Sciences in Warsaw (2020).
 In 2022, he was elected as member of the International Academy of Quantum Molecular Science.

 401-5940-00L Seminar in Chemistry for CSE

 529-0491-00L Seminar in Computational Chemistry C4

 |Publications in||Research Collection – Publication platform of ETH Zurich |